Voilett-Roze/asus/Disk-formatting.md

 ----
 ### 4. View disk information

 We must begin by checking the information for the attached disk.
-The information we get here will be used for

 Things to note before continuing:
 - **df** command will NOT show unmounted disks.
 - **fdisk -l** command will show both mounted and unmounted disks.

 **fdisk -- DOS partition maintenance program**

 Show the partition table for every disk, including unmounted disks.
 Include **-l** option to list:

 `fdisk -l`